martinolsson/beernplay.se/games.md

 ## Bar games

-{% include picture.html pic="/uploads/shuffleboard-sm" %}
+{% include picture.html pic="/uploads/shuffleboard-sm" alt="Shuffleboard" %}

 Most of our games work with tokens that you buy from a machine.